HughP/MLKA/Publications/2015 - Thesis/Data Used/ReadMe.md

 #Data Used
 _This file presents the folders of data in this folder.
 It tells the story of the data used in this thesis.
-There are five use cases in this thesis._
+There are five use cases in this thesis.
+Each one has its own folder._
 ##Folders

 1. [`/USA Use Case`](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case)